nithin-seenivasan/nithin-seenivasan/README.md

 - 👋 Hi, I’m @nithin-seenivasan and I'm a real person not a NinjaCat!
 - 👀 I’m interested in all things Tech!
 I love how technology can be used to improve people's lives and make society better for all
 - :computer: I've built multiple apps for work and for myself, and this repo contains some of my hobby projects
-- :cowboy_hat_face: I'm comfortable working with SQL, C#, Java, VBA, XML and HTML, since working in R&D meant wearing many hats!
+- :cowboy_hat_face: I'm comfortable working with SQL, C#, Java, VBA, XML and HTML.
+Working in R&D = wearing many hats!
 - 🌱 I’m currently learning to make responsive cloud-based Flutter apps for Android/iOS/web
 - :file_folder: I have 2 published apps on the Google Play Store (see below for more details)
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nithinseenivasan/ "LinkedIn Profile")